-What’s in the CAE Speaking paper?
+What’s in the CAE (Cambridge Advanced English) speaking paper?

 The Cambridge C1 Advanced Speaking test has four parts and you take it together with another candidate.